Jagdstaffel 2: 1916

 Boelcke shot down ten Royal Flying Corps planes in his first month with Jasta 2, September 1916.
 He would fly a solo mission in the morning and return to his "cubs" for afternoon training.
 However, in contrast to his freebooting style, his pilots always flew in disciplined formations in practice, and he repeatedly drilled them in his tactics.
-Among them were his famed combat rules, called "Boelcke's Dicta", which were the first systematic analysis of air combat and continued to be applicable through World War II.
-Boelcke's attitude is best expressed in his own words: "Everything depends on sticking together when the Staffel goes into battle.
-It does not matter who actually scores the victory as long as the Staffel wins."
 He not only preached this doctrine to his own "cubs"; he proselytized throughout the Luftstreitkräfte.
 He wrote upon his ideas, sketched them out, and delivered them in person to other aerodromes.
 Thus, Jasta 2 became the birthplace of fighter aviation tactics.

 Boelcke was killed on 28 October 1916 when his Albatros D.II crashed after colliding with the Albatros D.I of Lt.
 Erwin Böhme during a dogfight with British aircraft.
 Oblt.
 Stefan Kirmaier, who had ten victories of his own, was appointed leadership in his place.
 Kirmaier's command was to be short-lived; on 22 November, he lost his life after a fight with fliers from No. 24 Squadron.
 Hpt.
 Franz Walz arrived from Jasta 29 a week later.
-Jasta 2 was renamed Jasta Boelcke on 17 December in honor of their former commander.

 1917

 The unit's 100th claim was during February 1917, and the Jasta then moved to Eswars on 14 March, before arriving at Pronville soon after.
-Walz left for Jasta 34 in June 1917 and the new commander was Lt.
-Fritz Otto Bernert from Jasta 6.